marcusbotacin/BranchMonitoringProject/README.md

 * **ROP**: CFI verification tools to be used on execution traces.
 * **Debugger**: A debugger built upon BranchMonitor framework.
 * **Utils**: General utils for binary analysis using BranchMonitor.
+* **PIN.Branch.Monitor**: A DBT-Based branch monitor implementation, used for comparative purposes.

 ### Dependencies